 Bank/credit card statements or at least USD500 in cash as a proof of sufficient funds for 15 days.

-This is by far the best way to get a Cambodian Visa, and this is exactly what we did.
+This is by far the best way to get a Cambodia visa for Indian citizens, and this is exactly what we did.
 It does cost USD8 extra, but it is simple and absolutely hassle-free.

 Our experience: We landed at Siem Reap airport, proceeded to the immigration area, filled a form (which has your arrival and departure information) provided by the airline and walked across to the counters along with our passports and printouts of our eVisas.
 The officer processed us in no time and we got through all of this in under 5 minutes.